wanghm92/QANet/README.md

 ## Training / Testing / Debugging
 You can change the hyperparameters from params.py file to fit the model in your GPU.
 To train the model, run the following line.
+To test or debug your model after training, change mode = "train" from params.py file and run the model.
 ```shell
 $ python model.py
 ```
-To test or debug your model after training, change mode = "train" from params.py file and run the model.

 ## TODO's
 - [x] Training and testing the model
 - [x] Add trilinear function to Context-to-Query attention
 - [x] Convergence testing
-- [ ] Apply dropout every 2 layers
+- [x] Apply dropouts
 - [ ] Query-to-context attention
 - [ ] Data augmentation by paraphrasing